-2. The property owner submits a request for annexation using the “Petition for Annexation” form that can be picked up at the City of Salisbury’s Office of the Mayor, located in Room 304 of the Government Office Building at 125 North Division Street, Salisbury, Maryland.
+2. The property owner submits a request for annexation using the “Petition for Annexation” form that can be downloaded from this website.

 3. A meeting occurs with the applicant, their consultant(s), and the City Administrator to discuss the details of the annexation request including, but not limited to, conditions included as part of an Annexation Agreement.
 After this meeting, the applicant can decide to move forward or terminate the annexation request.

 4. The applicant signs and returns the Petition for Annexation form to the Director of Infrastructure and Development.

 5. The applicant provides the City with a Concept Development Plan for the subject property and pays an upfront Annexation Fee.
 The specific amount of the Annexation Fee varies based on the size of the parcel and the complexity of the proposal.

 6. Upon receipt of the requested deliverables, the City schedules a meeting of its Annexation Team, which is comprised of staff members from Infrastructure and Development, Salisbury Fire Department, Salisbury Police Department, and City Administration.
 The Purpose of this meeting is to obtain comments about the Concept Development Plan from each department represented on the Annexation Team.

 7. The Annexation Team forwards their comments and/or recommended revisions of the Concept Development Plan to the Director of Infrastructure and Development.